OGGM/oggm-edu/docs/classes_howto.rst

 ---------------------------------------------------

 OGGM-Edu can be used to organize a 2 to 4 hours class, possibly even longer.

-A 2 to 4 hours class could be organized as such:
+It could be organized as such:

 1. General introduction to glaciers: what is a glacier, where do we find them, why are they important?